 Make It Easy for Parents and Students

 If your store is hard to use, it won’t matter how good your merch is.
-Keep it simple:
+Parents don’t want to hunt for sizing charts or wonder if an order is still open.
+Simplicity always wins.

 Involve student leadership teams or run limited design contests to build buy-in without compromising your brand.
 (We’ve covered this more in Top 5 Spirit Store Items That Actually Sell.)